doylek1/ResGuides-NLTK/conclusion.md

 # Conclusion
-##It's about the ideas, stupid
+##It's the ideas, stupid

-To paraphrase Bill Clinton, "it's about the ideas, stupid"...
+To paraphrase Bill Clinton, "it's the ideas, stupid"...
 - Wide range of disciplines
 - Interdisciplinary research
 - Just uses a few parts of NLTK or more (e.g. WordNet, tokenizer, concordancing and collocations etc... or complicated like the Naive Bayes classier)